St Mary's Church, Maryborough

-St Mary's Roman Catholic Church is a heritage-listed church at 271–275 Adelaide Street, Maryborough, Fraser Coast Region, Queensland, Australia, on land donated to the Church by Maryborough pioneer James Cleary.
+St Mary's Church is a heritage-listed Roman Catholic church at 271–275 Adelaide Street, Maryborough, Fraser Coast Region, Queensland, Australia, on land donated to the Church by Maryborough pioneer James Cleary.
 It was initially designed by Charles Tiffin with later additions and alterations by Francis Drummond Greville Stanley and POE Hawkes.
 The initial construction was from 1869 to 1872 by G Smith and J Thomas.
 It was added to the Queensland Heritage Register on 21 October 1992.

 History

 St Mary's Roman Catholic Church was constructed in several stages and incorporates the first permanent Roman Catholic church in Maryborough started in 1869 to a design of Charles Tiffin.
-The building was enlarged in two major stages of construction, the first in 1884-5 to the design of FDG Stanley and then in 1936 to the design of local architect, POE Hawkes.
+The building was enlarged in two major stages of construction, the first in 1884–5 to the design of FDG Stanley and then in 1936 to the design of local architect, POE Hawkes.

-The original township of Maryborough was situated, not in its current place, but on the north of the Mary River, after wharves were established in 1847-8 providing transport for wool from sheep stations on the Burnett River.
+The original township of Maryborough was situated, not in its current place, but on the north of the Mary River, after wharves were established in 1847–8 providing transport for wool from sheep stations on the Burnett River.
 In 1850 Surveyor, Hugh Roland Labatt arrived in Maryborough with instructions to "examine the River Mary...to suggest ...the best site or sites for the laying out of the town, having regard to the convenience of shipping on one hand and internal communication on the other...also...point out the spots desirable as reserves for public building, church, quay and for places for public recreation."
 The site recommended by Labatt was not where settlement was established but further east and from the early 1850s this is where the growing town developed.
 As part of the survey two acres of land, through which a creek ran, in Section 85 was set aside for the Roman Catholic Church.

 To service the early Roman Catholic community in Maryborough, Father James Hanley from Brisbane, visited Maryborough and held baptismal services.
 The first service was held in August 1852 in the house of the local chief constable.
 Towards the end of the 1850s the town of Maryborough developed with the erection of several public buildings including churches, and in 1856 a decision was made by the Roman Catholic community to erect a timber building to house 300 people.
 The tender of Linklater and Thompson was accepted and the church was ready for use in 1858, though not on the reserved site which was subject to flooding.
 A new site had been donated to the church by James Cleary and this has remained the principal Roman Catholic church site in Maryborough.
 The timber building was erected principally as a school house, but used as a service centre when Hanley's replacement, Dean Rigby visited Maryborough.